Career / Career Progression

 • Cannot Modify Active Topology

-Lack of Topology Customization.
 Unlike most other network simulators and emulators, NetSim does not have a way to add colorized shapes to a network topology.
 Aside from network devices and connections, you can only add text-based notes and labels to the topology.
-This is a fairly minor point, but is important when rehearsing some exam topics, such as multiarea OSPF, where colored shapes illustrating the different areas comes in very useful.
+This is a fairly minor point, but is important when rehearsing some exam topics, such as multiarea OSPF, where colored shapes illustrating the different areas are useful.

-Cannot Modify Active Topology.
 Once a network topology is running, you can't modify it until you stop the topology, which shuts down the simulated network devices.
-If you need to add a new network device or a new connection to your network topology, you must stop the entire topology, modify it as needed, then start the topology once more.
-This behavior is very similar to current versions of Cisco's VIRL.
-This is a minor point, as the topology itself starts and stops very quickly, but the less time you spend managing simulator, the better!
+If you need to add a new network device or a new connection to your network topology, you must stop the entire topology, modify it as needed, and then start the topology again.
+This behavior is very similar to current versions of Cisco's CML-P. This is a minor point, as the topology itself starts and stops very quickly, but the less time you spend managing the simulator, the better!

 The software's weakness is in the creation, manipulation, and interaction of network topologies in the sandbox environment.
-It is more difficult to create aesthetically-pleasing network topologies in NetSim compared to other network simulators and emulators.
+It is more difficult to create aesthetically pleasing network topologies in NetSim than in other network simulators and emulators.
 An active network topology does not provide very much visual feedback regarding the status of devices, links, and transmission of data.
 NetSim's simulated Cisco IOS software has small quirks not exhibited by actual Cisco IOS software, particularly when using context-sensitive help or executing non-existent commands, which is a common mistake that many networking novices make.

-Finally, while NetSim's terminal emulator has some features that cannot be found in Packet Tracer's terminal emulator, Packet Tracer's wider support for keyboard shortcuts presents a more tactile CLI experience.
+Finally, while NetSim's terminal emulator has some features that are not available in Packet Tracer's terminal emulator, Packet Tracer's wider support for keyboard shortcuts presents a more tactile CLI experience.

-Now that we have reviewed the two pieces of network simulator software offered on the market, let's dive into emulators!
+Now that we have reviewed the two pieces of network simulator software on the market, let's explore emulators!

 What are Network Emulators?

-However, there are tradeoffs between simulators and emulators.
-Emulators tend to be limited in the types of virtual network devices that they support, as well as how those virtual devices can connect to each other.
-Furthermore, depending upon the specific software used, you will need to locate a binary image file of the virtual network device that you would like to emulate, as well as the appropriate licensing.
+There are tradeoffs between simulators and emulators.
+Emulators tend to limit the types of virtual network devices that they support, as well as how those virtual devices can connect to each other.
+Furthermore, depending upon the specific software used, you'll need to locate a binary image file of the virtual network device that you want to emulate, as well as the appropriate licensing.
 These resources are typically acquired through a support contract with a networking vendor.

-Finally, because emulators are virtualizing real network devices, their system requirements demand much more processing power, memory, and storage space compared to network simulators.
+Finally, because emulators virtualize real network devices, their system requirements demand much more processing power, memory, and storage space than network simulators.
 In fact, some network emulators require a separate server (virtualized or otherwise) to be deployed in order to function!

 What is GNS3?

-In recent years, GNS3 has evolved to support a larger scope of virtual network devices from a variety of vendors through the use of "appliances", which are easy-to-import templates of common virtual network devices.
-Supported vendors for these appliances include Cumulus, Aruba, Palo Alto, F5, Juniper, and much more.
+In recent years, GNS3 has evolved to support a wider range of virtual network devices from various vendors through the use of "appliances," which are easy-to-import templates of common virtual network devices.
+Supported vendors for these appliances include Cumulus, Aruba, Palo Alto, F5, Juniper, and many more.

 The Pros of GNS3 Network Emulator